Establishing Mînî hrpa

 -

-Creating a Permanent Cultural Gathering Place:
+Permanent Gathering Place:

-Establishing a Community-Led Indigenous Advisory or Council
+Establishing a Community-Led Indigenous Advisory Circle

 What began as a small Learn and Try group within the Moving Mountains Initiative has grown into a larger circle of over 20 grassroots Indigenous artists and community leaders.
 This group is now known as the Mînî hrpa Indigenous Knowledge Circle.